Yop-La/yubo_test/README.md

 4. **Python Server**: Hosts an API with two routes:
     - `GET /`: Returns "hello".
     - `POST /views`: Sends views to kafka topic named `live_views`.
 Then the view is consumed and persisted in PostgreSQL and Redis ( only a counter of the number of total views is updated )
     - `GET /profiles/{profileId}/views/live`: to get the number of views of a profile generated during a live
+    - `GET /profiles/{profileId}/views/all-time`: Retrieves the cumulative number of views for a specific profile.
+This query fetches data from PostgreSQL.
+    - `GET /profiles/{profileId}/viewers`: Retrieves all profiles (viewers) that viewed the specific `profileId`.
+This query fetches data from PostgreSQL.

 ## Project Setup and Launch